 Going Public Bootcamp – Going Public Attorneys – Securities Lawyer 101

-The going public process involves a number of steps that vary depending on the characteristics of the private company wishing to go public, and whether it will become a Securities and Exchange Commission (“SEC”) reporting company.
+The going public process involves a number of steps that vary depending on the characteristics of the private company wishing to go public, and whether it will become subject to the Securities and Exchange Commission (“SEC”) reporting requirements.
 Companies seeking public company status must meet certain SEC requirements before its securities can be publicly traded.
 This applies to reporting and non-reporting issuers.
 A going public lawyer can assist the issuer in complying with the SEC’s requirements.

 Shareholder Requirements in Going Public Transactions

 The first step in a going public transaction is most often obtaining the number of shareholders required by the Financials Industry Regulatory Authority (FINRA).
 The shares issued to them must be unrestricted at the time of the filing of the Form 211 with FINRA, so that a public float will exist when the company’s stock begins trading.

 Assuming the private company is not reporting to the SEC, in order for its shareholders to have shares that are unrestricted, the shareholders must have paid consideration for their stock 12 months prior to the filing of the Form 211 or must be subject to an effective registration statement.

 If the private company is reporting because it filed a Form 10 or Form 8A the holding period is 6 months.